-"(c) The department may proceed with the intended action if no appeal is filed by the taxpayer with the Tax Appeals Commission within the time allowed under subsection (a).
+"(b)(c) The department may proceed with the intended action if no appeal is filed by the taxpayer with the Administrative Law Division Tax Appeals Commission within 30 days of the mailing of the notice by the department to the taxpayer the time allowed under subsection (a).
 If a designated agent has failed to provide the department with a bond and any qualifying license as provided in Section 32-8-34, the revocation of designated agent status by the department shall be effective immediately upon electronic notice through the system the designated agent uses to process applications for certificates of title or receipt of written notice of revocation, whether by U.S. mail or hand delivery.
 Otherwise, the revocation of a designated agent status shall be effective after the time for appeal under this section has expired.
+If a new or used motor vehicle dealer, motor vehicle wholesaler, motor vehicle reconditioner, or motor vehicle rebuilder licensee has failed to provide the department with or maintain the required bond or insurance, the revocation of the regulatory license shall be effective immediately upon electronic notice through the system the licensee uses to apply for or renew the regulatory license or upon written notice of revocation, whether by U.S. mail or hand delivery.
+Otherwise, the revocation of the regulatory license shall be effective after the time for appeal under this section has expired.
 The revocation of any motor vehicle certificate of title or license by the department shall not be final until either the titled owner and lien holder, if any, consent to the revocation or the time for filing an appeal to the Tax Appeals Commission has expired.
 The department may obtain an injunction in the appropriate circuit court at any time enjoining a licensee or designated agent from continuing to operate under a disputed license or designated agent authority, if the continued operation may cause substantial loss of revenue, would cause substantial harm to the state or public, or for such other good reason as determined by the circuit court.
 The department may suspend the designated agent's access to process new applications for certificate of title until such time as any outstanding title applications not properly filed by the designated agent are properly filed with the department.

-"(d) This section shall not apply to the procedures governing assessments and refunds which are otherwise provided for by this chapter, or to intradepartmental personnel actions or any matter which is the subject of any action then pending in state or federal court, or to the collection of any liability due the department.
+"(c)(d) This section shall not apply to the procedures governing assessments and refunds which are otherwise provided for by this chapter, or to intradepartmental personnel actions or any matter which is the subject of any action then pending in state or federal court, or to the collection of any liability due the department.

-"(e) A taxpayer may appeal any matter governed by this section to the circuit court only after exhausting the appeal rights provided under this section.
-Any appeal to the circuit court must be from a final or other appealable order issued by the Tax Appeals Commission.
+"(d)(e) A taxpayer may appeal any matter governed by this section to the circuit court only after exhausting his appeal rights provided under this section.
+Any appeal to the circuit court must be from a final or other appealable order issued by the administrative law judge Tax Appeals Commission.